Nandaka/PixivUtil2/readme.txt

 createugoira    ==> If set to True, it will create .ugoira file, see:
                     http://www.bandisoft.com/forum/viewtopic.php?f=8&t=3359
 deleteZipFile   ==> If set to True, it will delete the zip files from ugoira.
-		    Only active if createUgoira = True.
+					Only active if createUgoira = True. enableInfiniteLoop ==> Enable infinite loop for download by tags.
+					   Only applicable for download in descending order (newest first).

 =================================================================================
 = list.txt Format                                                               =